 Our Year-Round Schedule

-You may have heard of the sabbath schedule for homeschooling: 6 weeks of homeschool followed by 1 week of rest.
-For a while we adopted this approach but with a 4-week cycle instead.
-We went four weeks on and one week off, the “off” week for planning and doing fun activities that may or may not be connected with school.
-Nowadays, we just plan some regular vacation-type breaks through the year and then take a break when we need it instead of having a set rotation.
+There are many ways of doing a year-round schedule for homeschooling.
+Some folks do “sabbath schooling,” which means they do 6 weeks of homeschool followed by 1 week of rest.
+You can adopt a similar approach but with a 4-week cycle instead.
+This is how we started out our year-round routine.
+We went four weeks on and one week off, using the “off” week for planning and doing fun activities that may or may not be connected with school.

 - Mark your first day of school.